Policy and Procedure Name:

 allow the claim.

 a.
+State-fund

-State fund and public employers can only certify or reject the claim.
+and public employers can only certify or reject the claim.

 b.
-Self-insured
+Self-insuring

 employers can certify, reject, or clarify their certification.

-BWC must issue the most complete order:
+must issue the most complete order possible:

-and provides notification to the injured worker and employer; or
+notification to the IW and employer; or

 b.
 No

-examination in OD claims in which examination is required by statute.
+in OD claims in which examination is required by statute.

-allowed and parts of body affected; and
+of the body affected; and

 b.
 Basis